-Worried that you have been issued with a CCJ?
+Worried that you have been issued with a County Court Judgment CCJ?
 You can find out if you have any CCJs for free online.

 You may be surprised at the number of UK residents walking around unaware that they have been issued with a CCJ recently.
 If you have a hunch or just want peace of mind, this guide is for you.

-Read on to learn more about County Court Judgements (CCJs) and where to look to see if you have been issued with one in the last six years.
+Read on to learn more about County Court Judgments (CCJs) and where to look to see if you have been issued with one in the last six years.

 Don’t worry, here’s what to do!